code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 We also include the setup of a welcome page using the [PrimeFaces redirect example]({{ site.url }}/jsf-welcome-page-redirect-example-spring-boot.html).

-In order to use Spring Security we add `spring-boot-starter-security` to the existing [Maven](https://maven.apache.org/){:target="_blank"} POM file.
+To use Spring Security we add `spring-boot-starter-security` to the existing [Maven](https://maven.apache.org/){:target="_blank"} POM file.
 This will include the core security dependencies that are needed for securing our JSF application.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>